Emadeddin-Beshtawi/city-explorer/README.md

 * Linking the app with the LocationIQ website to extract the data of the cities/countries from.

 # Architecture
-This App Contains a Form on it's first page so the user can type the name of their wanted city/country and press on the "Search" button to deliver the map and the exact coordinates (latitude & longitude).
+This App Contains a Form on it's first page so the user can type the name of their wanted city/country and press on the "Search" button to deliver the map and the exact coordinates (latitude & longitude), weather-forecastings, top-movies.

 * Language used : JavaScript/CSS
 * Libraries: React.js /Bootstrap

 # Change Log

-Name of feature: API
+Name of feature: Refactoring

-**Estimate of time needed to complete: 3**
+**Estimate of time needed to complete: 1**

-**Start time: 4**
+**Start time: 6**

-**Finish time: 8**
+**Finish time: 7:30**

-**Actual time needed to complete: 4**
+**Actual time needed to complete: 1.5**

 # Getting Started with Create React App